 - Director, Interventional Cardiovascular Center, University Hospitals

-- Co-Director, Vascular Center, Harrington Heart and Vascular Institute
+- Co-Director, Vascular Center, Harrington Heart and Vascular Institute, University Hospitals

-As a leader in CLI and limb salvage education he served as the chair of the Masters’ Approach to Critical Limb Ischemia (MAC) Symposium in 2016.
-Dr. Shishehbor now serves as a Course Director of the Cardiovascular Innovations Conference in Denver.
+As a leader in CLI and limb salvage education he served as the chair of the Masters’ Approach to Critical Limb Ischemia (MAC) Symposium in 2016 and co-founded the internationally known not-for-profit Cardiovascular Innovations (CVI) Foundation.

 Dr. Shishehbor’s research interests include clinical outcomes in interventional cardiology, carotid and endovascular interventions.
-He has a special interest in novel minimally invasive percutaneous approaches to treat cardiac, venous and arterial diseases and has worked with a number of startup companies and early stage devices.
-An area of intense work has been around perfusion assessment in CLI.
-He currently has four ongoing prospective studies to evaluate novel perfusion devices in CLI.
-Additionally he is currently serving as the national principal investigator for five randomized trials related to vascular disease.
+He has a special interest in novel minimally invasive percutaneous approaches to treat cardiac, venous and arterial diseases and has worked with a number of startup companies and early-stage devices.
+Additionally, he has served and is currently serving as the national principal investigator (PI) of multiple randomized trials related to vascular disease.